ayotomiwasalau/metrics-dashboard/Project_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation

-## Setup the Jaeger and Prometheus source
+## Setup the Jaeger and Prometheus sourcePanel Title
 *TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.

 ## Create a Basic Dashboard
 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.